Waco (miniseries): Filming

 In March 2017, it was reported that the series was set to be filmed in Santa Fe County, New Mexico.
 On April 10, 2017, the New Mexico Film Office issued a press release stating that principal photography would begin in mid-April and last through the end of June.

 Release

 Marketing

 On September 26, 2017, Paramount released the first trailer for the series.
 A second trailer was released in November.

 Weinstein controversy

-On October 9, 2017, it was announced that following reports of sexual abuse allegations against producer Harvey Weinstein, his name would be removed from the series' credits as would The Weinstein Company as well.
+On October 9, 2017, it was announced that following reports of sexual abuse allegations against producer Harvey Weinstein, his name would be removed from the series' credits as would The Weinstein Company.
 On January 15, 2018, Kevin Kay, president of Paramount Network, clarified that Waco would not have The Weinstein Company's credits or logo on them, even though that company was involved in the production, with Harvey Weinstein also serving as executive producer.
 Furthermore, he stated that they intend to replace Weinstein Television with the company's new name in the show's credits when available.